SharpRay/mini-ldw/README.md

 create view test_view as select t1.* from mysql_schema.tbl t1 join clickhouse_schema.tbl t2 on t1.object_id = t2.id;
 ```

+The data of this new creating view consists of multiple tables or views belonging to different data sources.

 ## Insert & Update & Delete